An Evidence-Driven Analysis of Threat Information Sharing Challenges for Industrial Control Systems and Future Directions: Related Work

-For technique-level grounding in \ac{OT} environments, the MITRE ATT\&CK framework and its \ac{ICS} extension provide structured approaches to understanding adversary behaviors~\cite{mitre_attack_design,mitre_attack_ics_design}.
+\paragraph{ATT\&CK Framework Application in OT Environments.} For technique-level grounding in \ac{OT} environments, the MITRE ATT\&CK framework and its \ac{ICS} extension provide structured approaches to understanding adversary behaviors~\cite{mitre_attack_design,mitre_attack_ics_design}.
 Afenu et al.~\cite{afenu2024industrial} have leveraged ATT\&CK to validate \ac{ICS} defense mechanisms and testbed implementations.
 Choi et al.~\cite{choi2021probabilistic} generated realistic \ac{OT} attack sequences based on analysis of real-world datasets.
 These applications demonstrate the framework's utility in bridging the gap between theoretical threat models and practical security implementations.